 - Up skilling to CLASS™ BA, MA or PHD in canine life and social skills

 Dogs are animals that need to have space.
-Dog fights or bites to people can occur if dogs become fearful when approached.
+Dog fights or bites to people may occur if dogs become fearful when approached.

-There are a few simple principles to observe when approaching dogs.
+Here are a few simple principles to observe when you approach dogs.

-- Hold your hand out for the dog to sniff and if it is happy gently tickle under the chin,
+- Hold your hand out for the dog to sniff and, if it's happy, gently tickle under the chin.

-- Give tethered dogs and dogs in crates a wide berth,
+- Give dogs that are tethered or in crates a wide berth.

-- Do not let dogs on lead interact with each other.
-The dogs' natural instinct is to flee if they are uncomfortable with a situation; the lead prevents this.
+- DON'T let dogs on lead inteact with each other!
+A dogs natural instinct is to flee if they feel uncomfortable, on lead they can't and may become aggresive instead.

-If you see a dog with a yellow bandana, ribbon, vest, yellow lead or collar give the dog lots of space!
-This is a sign that many dog owners use for dogs that need space.
+If you see a dog with a yellow bandana, ribbon, vest or collar and lead give it lots of space.
+Many dog owners use this as a sign their dog needs extra space.

 If you would like more information you can use the form on the right to contact us or give me a call -

 P: 07 5498 6673